Telecoms, radiocomms and broadcasting equipment: international trade regulations

 How to get a CE mark for your product

 The process will depend on which legislation is applicable to your product.
 It may be possible for your business to self-certify.
 You may also have to get confirmation of satisfactory testing, inspection or quality assessment from an officially recognised organisation (referred to as a Notified Body).

 In either case, you’ll have to keep appropriate records to show that you’re following the relevant regulatory requirements.

 Read a step-by-step guide to the CE marking process on the British Standards Institution (BSI) website.

 Using the CE mark

 There are strict rules governing how a CE mark must be used.
 It must be affixed visibly, legibly and indelibly to the product itself.
-If this isn’t possible, it must be affixed to the packaging and any accompanying documents, eg instruction booklets.
-If a Notified Body validates your product, the mark must also carry the body’s identification number.
+If this isn’t possible, it must be affixed to the packaging and any accompanying documents, for example instruction booklets.
+If a notified body validates your product, the mark must also carry the body’s identification number.

 If you don’t use the CE mark when required, you may be instructed to remove your products from sale until they’re properly marked.
 If there are safety concerns, you could be fined or even imprisoned.

 As an importer or exporter in the telecoms, radiocomms and broadcasting equipment sector, you can turn to a range of bodies for help and information.